teke85/Awesomebooks-ES6/README.md

-# shin_capstone
+# Awesome Books app

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Microverse Aesome books Project

-> **Aswesome books is a Javascript project in module 2 week 1 in the full stack microver software development course*
+> **This Project is based on the Awesome Books Projects and we are required to restructure the code*

 ## Built With